Best portable Bluetooth speakers for your iPhone, iPad, and Mac

 Fugoo Sport

-Fugoo's portable Bluetooth speaker is designed for multiple environments, offering three different casings you can use to hide its inner workings — but it's the Sport casing that offers the most versatile experiences.
+Fugoo's portable Bluetooth speaker is designed for multiple environments, offering three different casings you can use to hide its inner workings — but it's the Sport sleeve that offers the most versatile experiences.

 What separates the Fugoo from its competition is its 40-hour battery life: This little speaker will keep jamming for days, whether you're sitting by the pool or on a camping trip.
 And speaking of the pool, the Fugoo has an IP67 water- and dust-resistance rating, allowing you to play music near (or in) water.
 (Of course, it won't sound great under water given the whole physics of sound waves, but it's doable.)